TheKingOfChaos/Switch-image-generator/docs/SINGLE_ROW_SWITCH_README.md

 ## How It Works

+The `layout_mode` parameter in the `SwitchSVGGenerator` class controls how ports are arranged:

+- `LayoutMode.ZIGZAG` (default): Ports are arranged in a zigzag pattern (alternating top and bottom rows)
+- `LayoutMode.SINGLE_ROW`: All ports are arranged in a single row

-The `SingleRowSwitchGenerator` extends the base `SwitchSVGGenerator` class and overrides the `generate_ports` method to place all ports in a single row instead of the default zigzag pattern.
-This allows for a cleaner, more straightforward representation of the switch ports.
+When using `LayoutMode.SINGLE_ROW`, the generator places all ports (both regular and SFP) in a single row, creating a cleaner, more straightforward representation of the switch ports.

+## Example Scripts

+- `examples/create_single_row_switch.py` - Creates a switch with one row of 24 ports and 2 SFP ports
+- `examples/example_layout_modes.py` - Demonstrates both zigzag and single row layouts
+- `examples/example_custom_single_row_switch.py` - Creates a customized single row switch with VLAN colors and port statuses